cultureandempire/cultureandempire.github.io/README.md

 ## Final Thoughts

-This chapter was a handbook for building online communities out of little more than insane ambition, using the pop science of Social Architecture.
+This chapter was a handbook for building on-line communities out of little more than insane ambition, using the pop science of Social Architecture.
 If there's one thing we learned, it's that *how we organize* matters much more than *who we are*.

 We looked at 20 tools that I've learned are helpful in designing and growing large, healthy wise crowds.
 These tools came from years of work in politics and free software development.